ttkorhonen/myDocument/docs/genericdocs/EPICS_intro.md

     links, or from other IOCs via Channel Access (CA) or pvAccess (PVA) links.
 -   **Conversion**:
-    `Conversion <mydocs:ao-conversion-spec>`{.interpreted-text
-    role="ref"} of raw input to engineering units or engineering units to raw output values.
+    [Conversion](inv:mydocs:std#ao-conversion-spec) of raw input to engineering units or engineering units to raw output values.
 -   **Output**: Write outputs.
 Output can be directed, via device support routines, to hardware, to other database records within the